Skip to main content

 September 26, 2025

-USCIS announces that it has revised the USCIS Policy Manual such that "uncharacterized" discharges from military service on or after August 1, 2024, will no longer qualify as military separation under "honorable conditions," which is a required condition for a noncitizen military service member to naturalize.
-Based on EO 14148, USCIS rescinds guidance which required USCIS to coordinate with CBP to offer naturalization interviews and oath ceremonies for former service members at ports of entry.
-Instead, former service members located outside the U.S. must seek a visa or parole to enter the U.S. for a naturalization interview.
+USCIS announces that it revised the Policy Manual so "uncharacterized" discharges from military service on or after August 1, 2024, no longer qualify as military separation under "honorable conditions."
+That is a required condition for a noncitizen military service-member to naturalize.
+Based on EO 14148, USCIS also rescinded guidance requiring coordination with CBP to offer naturalization interviews and oath ceremonies for former service-members at ports of entry.
+Instead, noncitizen veterans outside the U.S. must seek a visa or parole to enter for a naturalization interview.

 This update applies to all naturalization applications pending or filed on or after September 26, 2025, and supersedes any related prior guidance.